-Specification
+Slicing

 Transfer Frame slicing is optional with Reed-Solomon, Turbo, or LDPC coding.
 Its use is managed and fixed for a given mission phase.

 Transfer Frame slicing shall not be used with uncoded data, or if convolutional coding is used alone.